 - What are the isotopic, elemental, structural properties of dust that forms in different kinds of stars?
-How can these properties aid in constraining the nucleosynthetic reactions, kinetics, and physical, mixing processes occurring in ancient stars (Red Giant and Asymptotic Giant Branch) and supernova/nova?
+How can these properties aid in constraining the nucleosynthetic reactions, kinetics, and physical, mixing processes occurring in ancient low mass stars (red giant and asymptotic giant branch) and supernova/nova explosions?
 How do the presolar grains in different extraterrestrial materials compare?
-How did the distribution of stellar dust grains evolve as the protosolar nebula collapsed to form the Solar System?
+How did the distribution of stellar dust grains alter as the protosolar nebula collapsed to form the Solar System?

 - What are the chemical, isotopic, and structural characteristics of organic materials in different extraterrestrial materials?
-How and where did these organic materials form, and have they evolved as a result of secondary alteration processes (aqueous alteration, thermal metamorphism, shocks)?
+How and where did these organic materials form?
+Did they evolve as a result of secondary alteration processes namely aqueous alteration, thermal metamorphism and shock events?
 Are there links between the organic matter in comets, meteorites and Earth?

 - What is the primordial water content and composition?
-Can the isotopic data be used to trace transport of water over large distances in the pre-accretionary nebula?
-Did amino acids and other important biomarkers form in the parent bodies of small Planetary bodies, and if so, how?
+Is there evidence of transport of water over large distances from the outer solar system to the inner solar system during the protoplanetary disk phase?
+Did this water aid in the formation of amino acids and other important biomarkers in the parent bodies of small planetary bodies?